 Towns & Villages

-With more than 90 towns, villages and tight-knit communities dotted across its coastal, lake and mountainous landscape, there’s plenty to explore in lovely Lake Macquarie.
+With more than 90 towns, villages and tight-knit communities dotted across its coastal, lake and mountainous landscape, there are plenty of things to do around Lake Macquarie and lots of beaut spots to explore.
 Top towns include:

 1. Rathmines & Wangi Wangi

 Lakeside hamlets packed with cultural and historic attractions.

 2. Wallarah Peninsula